Shedding light on surfactants used as excipient for biologics

 Addressed Challenges

-• How to change from complex offline sample preparation protocols towards a fast Online sample preparation for surfactant analysis in biologics?
+02Transitioning from complex offline sample preparation protocols to faster online methods for surfactant analysis in biologic drug product matrices.

-• Understanding the importance of surfactant stability for the successful development of biopharmaceutical drug products.
+01Understand the importance of surfactant stability and why robust analytical characterisation is essential for successful biopharmaceutical drug product development.

-• Application of multidimensional liquid chromatography for surfactant analysis, combining online protein removal with a universal method suitable for polysorbates and poloxamers.
+03Explore the application of multidimensional liquid chromatography for surfactant analysis, combining online protein removal with a universal detection method.

 Dr. Christian Schöneich